andife/MRI-tumor-segmentation-Brats/README.md

 ### Disclaimer and known issues

-0. These codes are implmented in Tensorflow
+0. These codes are implemented in Tensorflow
 0. In this paper, we only use the glioblastoma (HGG) dataset.
 0. I didn't config nipype.interfaces.ants.segmentation.
 So if you need to use `n4correction.py` code, you need to copy it to the bin directory where antsRegistration etc are located.
 Then run `python n4correction.py`
 0. If you want to train these models using this version of tensorflow without modifications, please notice that: